Executive Director and Founder

 Jeff has worked on the campuses of Boston College and Marquette University, as well as churches, schools and orphanages.
 Wenzler received his Master of Education from Boston College.
 His Bachelor of Arts focus was in Criminology/Law Studies.
 He spent time working in prisons and witnessed first hand the consequences of making poor choices.
 Later, he spent time in the corporate industry working for a global pharmaceutical company selling one of the most prescribed Sexually Transmitted Disease drugs in the world.
 It was there that he witnessed first hand the STD battle that is taking place in our communities every day.
 Selling drugs for viruses that stay with the individual for life was a losing battle.
 The vast majority of STDs are spread outside of the context of marriage and much too early in our children’s lives.
 “Not my community, not the kids I work with, not on my watch,” Jeff can be heard saying.
-As a husband, Jeff knows what it takes to succeed in a relationship.
-As a dad, he knows what it is to love unconditionally, and to stand guard.
+As a father, he knows what it is to love unconditionally, and to stand guard.
 Our kids need more real information, coupled with goal setting to live a healthier life free of drugs, risky sexual behaviors, and with more character lived with greater joy.

 Mike has taken an interesting path to his current position in education.
 He began his professional life as a park ranger at Mt.
 Rushmore, which then lead to a career with the US Forest Service.
 Mike spent many years cruising the forests of states like Idaho, Wyoming, Montana and Colorado fighting forest fires.
 After starting a business in Idaho he moved to Iowa and managed a large Chemlawn company.
 Several years later he was back at the University of Iowa seeking a masters in science education.
 Mike taught biology, anatomy/physiology and coached one of the top Academic Decathlon teams in the state at Menomonee Falls High School.
 Mike has won several awards for his classroom teaching and recently was given the “Excellence in Science Education” award by the Wisconsin Society of Science teachers.
 Click here to read about his award.
 Mike presently is the Assistant Principal at Ben Franklin Elementary School in Menomonee Falls.
 Read more about Mike here.